RIT-EVT/rampup/docs/GLOSSARY.md

 ### Integrated Circuit

 Commonly shortened to IC, or just called a chip.
-An electrical circuit built to do one specific job (sense temperature, convert a signal, drive a motor, amplify a signal, etc.), manufactured as a single small package instead of being wired together out of individual parts.
-The TMP117 (Phase 2) is an IC whose job is sensing temperature; the MAX22530 (Phase 3) is an IC whose job is converting an analog voltage into a digital value.
+An electrical circuit built to do one specific job (sense temperature, sense motion, convert a signal, drive a motor, amplify a signal, etc.), manufactured as a single small package instead of being wired together out of individual parts.
+The TMP117 (Phase 2) is an IC whose job is sensing temperature; the ADXL345 (Phase 3) is an IC whose job is sensing acceleration.

 ### GPIO